 Browse our full directory of Worcestershire-based artists and makers.
-Participants in our August Art Week are marked with a yellow venue number beneath their name and description.
-Members without a venue number are part of our organisation but are not taking part in this year’s Art Week.
-You can search the WOS Art week map HERE and view / download the digital guide HERE.
+Members who took part in Art Week 2025 are marked with a yellow venue number beneath their name and description.
+Members without a venue number are part of our organisation but did not taking part in Art Week 2025.
+We are launching our new 2026 membership and Art Week registration on 14th February.
+You can download the 2025 digital guide HERE.

 Katherine Killick